 Children of working parents can attend pre-school care on school days.
-From 7.30 am a cosy and healthy breakfast is waiting for them.
+From 7.30 a.m. a healthy breakfast is waiting for them.
 There is plenty of time to chat during breakfast, and after breakfast, there is time to play or read a book before the pedagogical staff member takes the children to school.
-The pre-school care centre is at the Roland Holstlagn location.
+The pre-school care centre is at the Roland Holstlaan location.